 Commonly asked questions

-CBSE class 12th board exams will likely be held between February 17 and April 4, 2026.
-Class 12th students have experienced the pressure of board examinations before in Class 10.
-However, class 12th subjects are more diverse and divided according to different streams.
-With just a few days left, students must focus on the topics which carry the most number of marks in the exam.
+CBSE class 12th board exams will be held between February 17 and April 10, 2026.
+With just a few days left, students must focus on topics that carry most marks.

 Here is how class 12th students can prepare themselves according to their choice of subjects.